kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/03_A_First_Static_Page.md

 # A first static page with React

-Every good programming story starts with a *Hello World*-derivative.
-In the spirit of this, let's write exactly that!
+Every good programming story starts with a *Hello World*-derivative – so, let's more from our colored page to exactly that!

-Inside the `src` folder, let's create a new Kotlin file called `Main.kt` and add the following:
+Change the code inside `src/Main.kt` to look as follows:

 ```kotlin
 import react.dom.*